Rounding: Other rounding standards

 Some disciplines or institutions have issued standards or directives for rounding.

 US weather observations

 In a guideline issued in mid-1966, the U.S. Office of the Federal Coordinator for Meteorology determined that weather data should be rounded to the nearest round number, with the "round half up" tie-breaking rule.
 For example, 1.5 rounded to integer should become 2, and −1.5 should become −1.
 Prior to that date, the tie-breaking rule was "round half away from zero".

 Negative zero in meteorology

 Some meteorologists may write "−0" to indicate a temperature between 0.0 and −0.5 degrees (exclusive) that was rounded to an integer.
 This notation is used when the negative sign is considered important, no matter how small is the magnitude; for example, when rounding temperatures in the Celsius scale, where below zero indicates freezing.

+Negative zero in computation

+Some computer representations of numbers, including the floating-point representation, distinguish between 0 (aka +0) and −0.
+For these, rounding that would have been to 0 from a negative number can be rounded to −0 rather than +0.